 Terms One and Two

 Students learn interpersonal skills where as House classes they get to bond and unite.
 Students learn about the meaning of the school mission statement, which is broken down and studied.
 Year 7 also consider why ND is a special learning environment by researching our history, and taking part in faith-based activity.
 Prayer and reflection are an important part of the curriculum.
-Writing and speaking and listening skills are developed through discussion, role-play, debate and reflective writing.
+Writing and speaking and listening skills are developed through discussion, role-play, debate and reflective writing and drawing.
 Preparation for Harvest and Christmas liturgy takes place in these terms.
 During Advent we continue to prepare as a faith community for our forthcoming celebration of Christmas.

 Terms Three and Four